KatrinaHoffert/OneCut-cli/README.md

+Original code and more details on the project and algorithm can be found here: http://vision.csd.uwo.ca/code/#OneCut_with_Seeds

 ## What is this?
 It's a modification of the OneCut semi-automatic image segmentation program created by Lena Gorelick (see README-original.txt).
 The original program was a GUI utility that was entirely standalone and